Prajakta Mali: Other works

 In July 2021, Mali published the first edition of her poetry collection, Prajakta Prabha.
 The book was released by veteran writer and lyricist Praveen Davane, along with chief guests Akshay Bardapurkar, Amruta Khanvilkar, Pushkar Shrotri, and Abhijit Panse.
 Speaking about the book, she said, "I was writing poems for myself, not to get them published or posted on social media.
 I never dreamed that my poetry collection would come out.
 It's all coming together by chance."
 In November of the same year, she released the third edition of her book on the inaugural day of the All India Marathi Literature Conference, organized by Lokhitwadi Mandal, Nashik, in the presence of Food, Civil Supplies, and Consumer Protection Minister Chhagan Bhujbal.
 In January 2023, she launched her traditional jewelry brand, PrajaktaRaj, which was unveiled by MNS President Raj Thackeray.
 The brand, known for its affordable jewelry with traditional designs, quickly gained popularity in a short period.
+In May 2026, Mali walked the red carpet at the 2026 Cannes Film Festival, wearing a traditional Maharashtrian nauvari saree, as part of the team launching the Marathi OTT platform Abhijat Marathi.